 However this will more be ‘on demand’ – as in, it will start up a new recording, not force your Ring device to record 24/7.

 You’d then have to have the required technical knowledge to save the video stream locally… and also hope that Ring don’t push out a software update which blocks this ‘local recording hack’ – like they have done many times over the years.

-So whilst you can technically record Ring video locally right now, Ring specifically don’t want you doing this and it’s probably much less hassle to look for a smart camera/doorbell that actively supports this feature.
+So whilst you can technically record Ring video locally right now (unless you have the Ring Alarm Pro and also pay $20 per month, giving you access to Ring Edge), Ring specifically don’t want you doing this and it’s probably much less hassle to look for a smart camera/doorbell that actively supports this feature.

 Smart products that DO allow continuous recording

 The following two sections show which smart doorbells and cameras support recording all-the-time:

 - Various DoorBird IP doorbell models.